CVHub520/X-AnyLabeling/examples/detection/obb/README.md

 - Import the image file.
 - Click the `Rotation` button on the left toolbar, or press `O`, to draw a rotated box.
-- Select the corresponding rotated box object and drag the rotation handle above it to adjust the angle directly, or use the following shortcut keys:
+- Click a rotated box to select it, then click and hold the circular handle above the box and drag it to adjust the rotation angle.
+You can also use the following shortcut keys:

 | Shortcut Key | Description                |
 | ------------ | -------------------------- |